KonstantinTogoi/aiookru/README.rst

 Use :code:`ClientSession` when REST API is needed in:

-- a client component of the client-server application
+- client component of the client-server application
-- a standalone mobile/desktop application
+- standalone mobile/desktop application

 i.e. when you embed your app's info (application key) in publicly available code.